takedanemuru/NagatoBox/readme_extra/todo/NagatoBox_42.4_Innocent_Age.md

 + ~~remove too short sound file(s)~~
 + ~~new : randmize button~~

+### nagato-chart-editor

++ rename : rename nagato-data-table to nagato-chart-editor
++ new : save and load a csv file.
++ new : edit header.

 ### nagato-code-view (v42.4.14)

 + ~~new : show class inheritances~~